-Steve is the Chair of the Business & Corporate Law Group and Co-Chair of the Mergers & Acquisitions Practice Group.
+Steve is the Chair of the Mergers & Acquisitions Practice Group.
 His practice is international in scope.
 U.S. domestic companies and foreign-based multinationals doing business in the U.S. rely on him to meet their business challenges and to structure and efficiently execute their most critical strategic transactions.
+Prior to assuming Senior Counsel status, Steve was a partner in the firm for 29 years and Chair of its Corporate Department for 15 years.

 - He has acted as lead counsel in many M&A transactions for Cookson Group plc, a London-based LSE-listed multinational with annual turnover in excess of $3 billion.
 Most recently, he advised Cookson on the sale to Berkshire Hathaway, Inc. of Cookson’s U.S. Precious Metals businesses, including subsidiaries in U.K., France, Japan, China, Hong Kong, U.S. Virgin Islands and the Dominican Republic.